dwhao84/Design-your-app/README.md

 #  Design your App

 Main task:
-Today this practice was from Apple's learning center [Design your App](https://education.apple.com/learning-center/T049524A).
+This practice is from Apple's learning center [Design your App](https://education.apple.com/learning-center/T049524A).

-And by using SwiftUI to build a view.
+And using SwiftUI to build a completely project.

 ### ContentView:

-#### Show different result by tapping each buttons.
+### Show different result by tapping each buttons.

 I created three different buttons(Thankful, Excited, Joyful) to switching between different text contents.